oneeegithub/tro-bot/README.md

-# tro-bot
+# TheRealOne-Bot | Python Discord Bot
-Repository for the TheRealOne Discord Bot
+The TheRealOne Discord Bot

+Plese send Issues and Suggestions in the Issues Tab